 Or start with Meatless Monday’s and keep adding a day until you’ve made the transition.

 Taking tiny, baby steps will allow you to keep moving forward!
 Consistency is key – putting one foot in front of the other is the way to truly integrate lasting, sustainable change into your life.

 Going “cold turkey” amounts to sudden change that can shock our system and cause undue stress.
 It might be tempting to throw out everything from your fridge and freezer in one afternoon, but really, think about how that’s going to feel a few days later when you start craving familiar foods.

 Of course, this is your choice and everyone is different.
 If you know for yourself that you can jump in wholeheartedly than by all means do!
 I’m rooting for your success, for sure.

 “Only five percent of folks who go “cold turkey” succeed long term”

-Slow and steady wins the plant-based prize.
-And, while some can be successful gong “cold turkey,” it’s estimated, in fact, that only five percent of folks succeed long term.
+However, slow and steady may ultimately win the plant-based prize.
+And, while some can be successful going “cold turkey,” it’s estimated, in fact, that only five percent of folks succeed long term.
 When we proceed at a moderate, even pace, we have the time and space we need to deal effectively with the obstacles that arise – and they will arise!

 Remember that old story of the tortoise and the hare?